 Steak and kidney pies aren’t the only style of meat pie you can indulge in.
 Pastry is the classic base, but many versions of the meat pie interpret the dish a bit more loosely resulting in layered casseroles of all kinds.
 You can find unexpected yet delicious iterations in culinary cultures across the globe.

 5 ways to cook a meat pie

 Invasions throughout history have led to many devastations.
-It has also indisbutably led to fascinating blendings of cuisines.
+It has also indisputably led to fascinating blending of cuisines.
 For a meat pie that is a telling reflection of such fusions, look no further than the South African bobotie pie.
 The dish brings together European-style beef and milk-soaked-bread into a casserole, topped with almonds and native bananas.
-It is flavored with apricot jam, chutneys, and spiced with the likes of cardamom and curry powder, an ode to the country’s Indian and Malay influences.
+It is flavoured with apricot jam, chutneys, and spiced with the likes of cardamom and curry powder, an ode to the country’s Indian and Malay influences.